BDC Hamburger Icon

 3. Register for the Electronic Federal Tax Payment System (EFTPS).

-Registration for EFTPS requires an employer identification number, as well as a business bank account and routing number from which to make payments.
+Registration for EFTPS requires an employer identification number.
+It also requires a business bank account and routing number from which to make payments.
 Employers must enroll at least two weeks before the payment deadline, as it takes two weeks to receive a PIN to access EFTPS.

 4. Submit tax payments.

 The payment will be debited from the employer’s bank account and submitted to the IRS.
 Upon making the payment, the employer receives a tracking number.
 (Retain this information for your records.)
-To receive credit for paying taxes due on time, make EFTPS payments no later than 8 p.m.
+To receive credit for paying taxes on time, make EFTPS payments no later than 8 p.m.
 ET the day before payment is due.
+“It’s essential to meet these deadlines, as late payments can result in penalties and interest.
+My advice?
+Schedule reminders or automate payments if you can,” said Kleeman.

 When should employee payroll taxes be paid to the IRS?

 Employers must collect and pay payroll taxes to the IRS either semiweekly or monthly; the required frequency depends on the total payroll taxes owed.
 Employers with a few employees and a small payroll tax liability pay taxes monthly.
-Larger companies with a larger payroll tax liabilities pay these taxes semiweekly.
+Larger companies with larger payroll tax liabilities pay these taxes semiweekly.
+“For example: If your business owes more than $50,000 in payroll taxes in the previous year, you’ll likely be on a semiweekly deposit schedule, meaning you need to submit deposits within three days of payroll,” explained Shak.

 TipBottom line